-- Whisk together the flour, cornmeal, nutmeg, allspice and salts.
-Reserve three tablespoons of the dry mixture and set aside.
+- Whisk together the flour, cornmeal, nutmeg, allspice, and salt.
+Reserve three tablespoons of this dry ingredients mixture and set aside.

 - In a separate bowl, stir the baking soda into the buttermilk, then add the avocado pieces.
-(This is the wet mixture).
+This is your wet ingredients mixture.

 - In a mixing bowl, beat the butter and the sugar together on medium speed until light and fluffy, one to two minutes.

 - Add the eggs, one at a time, and beat until each is just combined.

 - Turn the mixer to low and alternately add the dry mixture and the wet mixture, beginning and ending with the dry mixture.

 - Scrape down the sides and bottom of the mixing bowl as needed to ensure the mixture is fully incorporated.

 - Toss the raisins or dates and the walnuts in the three tablespoons of the reserved dry ingredients mixture, then fold them into the batter.